-Three hundred and sixteen (316) women within the study population, which is between 15 to 45 years of age living in the Municipality, were used for the study by using cluster sampling technique.
+Three hundred and sixteen (316) women within the study population, who were between 15 to 45 years of age living in the Municipality, were used for the studyby using cluster sampling technique.
 The municipality was divided into towns, and further into markets, schools, hospitals and other offices like banks and so on to get women in all sectors of the society to form a true representative of the population under study.